Introduction

 - Origin: Norway.

-- Flavor: Mild, buttery, and slightly sweet.
+- Flavor: Mild, buttery, and slightly sweet, with a touch of nuttiness similar to Emmental.

 5. Fontina Cheese